Kss2k/modsem/README.md

 A `C++` compiler is also required, but should be installed by default on most systems.
 See the [R for macOs](https://cran.r-project.org/bin/macosx/tools/) page for more information.

+If you're using `Windows`, consider installing [`OpenBLAS in R for Windows`](https://github.com/david-cortes/R-openblas-in-windows) for better perfmance.

 # Methods/Approaches

 There are a number of approaches for estimating interaction effects in SEM.